 A true undescended testis remains in the inguinal canal along the path of descent or is less commonly present in the abdominal cavity or retroperitoneum.
 An ectopic testis is one that descends normally through the external ring but diverts to an abnormal location and lies outside the normal course of descent (eg, suprapubically, in the superficial inguinal pouch, within the perineum, or along the inner aspect of the thigh).

 Undescended testes may cause subfertility and are associated with testicular carcinoma Testicular Cancer Testicular cancer begins as a scrotal mass, which is usually not painful.
 Diagnosis is by ultrasonography.
 Treatment is with orchiectomy and sometimes lymph node dissection, radiation therapy... read more , mainly in the undescended testis and particularly with intra-abdominal malposition.
 However, in patients with one undescended testis, 10% of cancers develop on the normal side.
 In untreated cases of intra-abdominal testes, testicular torsion Testicular Torsion Testicular torsion is an emergency condition due to rotation of the testis and consequent strangulation of its blood supply.
 Symptoms are acute scrotal pain and swelling, nausea, and vomiting... read more may occur, manifesting as an acute abdomen.
-Almost all neonates who present with an undescended testis at birth also have an inguinal hernia Inguinal hernia in neonates Inguinal hernias develop most often in male neonates, particularly if they are premature (in which case the incidence is about 10%).
+Almost all neonates who present with an undescended testis at birth also have an inguinal hernia Inguinal Hernia in Neonates Inguinal hernias develop most often in male neonates, particularly if they are preterm (in which case the incidence is about 10%).
 The right side is affected most commonly, and about 10% of... read more (patent processus).

 Etiology of Cryptorchidism

 Undescended testes are almost always idiopathic.
-About 10% of cases are bilateral.
 In phenotypic boys with bilateral, nonpalpable testes at birth suspicion should be high for female virilization caused by congenital adrenal hyperplasia Overview of Congenital Adrenal Hyperplasia Congenital adrenal hyperplasia is a group of genetic disorders, each characterized by inadequate synthesis of cortisol, aldosterone, or both.
 In the most common forms, accumulated hormone precursors... read more (especially if there is also hypospadias Hypospadias Congenital anomalies of the urethra in boys usually involve anatomic abnormalities of the penis and vice versa.
 In girls, urethral anomalies may exist without other external genital abnormalities... read more ).

 Symptoms and Signs of Cryptorchidism